mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Katagiri:** That’s why we have to store unmanifested karma toward the future, okay?
 Unmanifested karma is very important.
 So we should do something good, helping people, and then that action leaves an impression on our life, and we can carry on toward the future.
 At that time, we can carry this good karma as unmanifested karma, so very naturally you cannot create the time and occasion and conditions when you want to do something wrong.
 So always you would try to do something for the future, so evil karma very naturally disappears in your storage, and then good karma is stored in your life for the future.

 The moment when you store good karma, at that time [it becomes] unmanifested karma.
 This completely turns into neutral nature.
 So, there is nothing to say.
 But, that karma appears when the time and conditions are arranged.
-So that time and condition are pretty good.
-Then the karma appears.
+So that time and condition are pretty good; then the karma appears.

 #### 1:15:03 end of recording